vehlinger/Newman-BAND/README.md

 autoband_test: run this file.
 defines operating conditions, number of variables, initial guess, intializes variables

-autoband: calculates derivatives of each govering equation by each variable, at mesh points j-2, j-1,j,j+1,j+2
+autoband: calculates derivatives of each governing equation by each variable, at mesh points j-2, j-1,j,j+1,j+2

 band: solves for and returns change variables